3D Gaussian Splatting vs NeRF: Neural Rendering Methods Compared

 NeRF (Neural Radiance Fields)

-Pioneering Neural Scene Representation
+The Pioneering Neural Scene Representation

 Pros

-- Compact representation (lower storage)
+- Compact representation requires lower storage

-- Continuous volumetric representation
+- Continuous volumetric representation handles thin structures

-- Works well for view interpolation
+- Works well for view interpolation and synthesis tasks

 Cons

-- Very long training times (18+ hours)
+- Very long training times (18+ hours for original NeRF)

-- Not real-time on standard hardware
+- Not real-time on standard hardware without optimization

-- Implicit representation hard to edit
+- Implicit representation is difficult to edit or manipulate

-- Requires neural network for rendering
+- Requires neural network inference for every rendered pixel

-- Quality limited compared to 3DGS
+- Visual quality limited compared to 3DGS on most benchmarks

 Best For